 ECON 6280.
 Survey of International Economics.
 3 Credits.

-Introductory-level international trade and finance, primarily for Elliott School students.
+Introductory international trade and finance, primarily for students in the Elliott School.
 Topics include the economic effects of trade liberalization and protection, exchange rate determination, and macroeconomic policies in an open economy.
-Prerequisite: ECON 1011– ECON 1012.
+Prerequisite: ECON 1011 and ECON 1012.

 ECON 6283.
 Survey of International Trade Theory and Policy.
 3 Credits.